 I am stunned that November is already half over.
 Like everyone else, there is so much to do and so little time.
 It’s sobering, and I hope that I’m careful and making good choices with what time I have.
 I’ve got two birthday parties to pull off before I can worry about Thanksgiving, so I’m praying for a happy baby this week.
 I can say this about raising children: I’m pretty sure there’s no danger of a boring life in my future.

-be going on.
+Something will always be going on.

 Have a great week!